 There are many factors to consider when choosing an internet service plan.
 Customer service is important, but so is getting the right type of internet, the right speeds, and sufficient data allowances.
 It’s good to start by understanding the different options that are out there and the different circumstances they are best for.
-In this article, we will explain all of the different types of internet service and the features that differentiate them.
+In this article, we will explain all of the different types of internet services and the features that differentiate them.

-Be sure to call ISPs before moving to a rural location (or buying a property) to make sure you can get the internet service you need!
+Tip: Be sure to call ISPs before moving to a rural location (or buying a property) to make sure you can get the internet service you need!

 Overview of Internet Service Plan Considerations